-Before “Elvis impersonator” was a common term, let alone an actual career path, Andy Kaufman blew audiences away during his performance on Johnny Carson?s Tonight Show in 1977.
-He began the set as his unidentifiable ?Foreign Man? character, which first appeared on SNL before becoming the basis for his role as Latka Gravis on the sitcom, Taxi.
-As “Foreign Man,” Kaufman timidly repeated an Archie Bunker tirade, followed by a wimpy attempt at Ed McMahon’s ?Here?s… Johnny!?
+Before “Elvis impersonator” was a common term, let alone an actual career path, Andy Kaufman blew audiences away during his performance on Johnny Carson’s Tonight Show.
+The year was 1977.
+He first began the set as his awkward “Foreign Man” character (which first appeared on SNL before becoming the basis for his role as Latka Gravis on the sitcom Taxi).
+As “Foreign Man,” Kaufman timidly repeated an Archie Bunker tirade, followed by a wimpy attempt at Ed McMahon’s “Here’s… Johnny!”

-This uncomfortable (but chuckle-worthy) first minute-and-a-half primed the audience for total confusion as the theme from 2001: A Space Odyssey began to blast, and Kaufman turned around, undressing.
-Stripping off his beige suit jacket and ripping off long strips of material from his pants to reveal a sick stud lining, the idea starts to come into focus.
+This uncomfortable (but chuckle-worthy) first minute-and-a-half primed the audience for total confusion as the theme from 2001: A Space Odyssey began to blast and Kaufman turned around, undressing.
+Stripping his beige suit jacket and ripping off long strips of material from his pants to reveal a sick stud lining, the idea starts to come into focus.
 The banging, familiar orchestra swells as Kaufman continues to change without facing the camera; he now dons a cool leather jacket and combs grease into his hair.
-And just when you think he?s done ?
-BAM!
+And just when you think he’s done – BAM!
 The Space Odyssey begins again.
-The tension is hilarious.
-After nearly two minutes of prep, Andy Kaufman finally picks up a guitar, and does Elvis Presley.
+The drawn-out tension is hilarious.
+After nearly two minutes of prep, Andy Kaufman finally picks up a guitar… and does Elvis Presley.

 Andy Kaufman’s Elvis Presley Impression on The Tonight Show Starring Johnny Carson in 1977

-Including the rocky ?Foreign Man? prelude, Andy Kaufman?s eight-minute Tonight Show act provides a breathtaking meta commentary on impressions and performance comedy in general.
-Subverting overplayed Archie Bunker expectations with an objectively bad accent was funnier than any conventional approach, at least at the time.
-But to follow it with a pitch-perfect Elvis Presley borders on psychological experimentation.
-The rendering demonstrates the depths of Andy Kaufman?s talents as not only an observer but as a participant in the theater of American pop culture.
+Including the rocky “Foreign Man” prelude, Andy Kaufman’s eight-minute Tonight Show act provides a breathtaking meta commentary on impressions and performance comedy.
+Subverting overplayed Archie Bunker expectations with an objectively bad accent was, arguably, funnier than any conventional approach — at least at the time.
+And to follow it with a pitch-perfect Elvis Presley lifts the performance into psychological experimentation.
+The rendering demonstrates the depths of Kaufman’s talents as not only an observer but as a participant in the theater of American pop culture.
 And in that role, Kaufman takes himself just seriously enough.
-The ?Foreign Man? fake out works because Andy is just great at Elvis.
-And he knows it.
-(In 1969, Kaufman hitchhiked to Las Vegas to meet Elvis at The International Hotel.
-Kaufman?s studied routine was in the works ever since.)
-2001: A Space Odyssey even frames the ?anti-comedy? event with a cheeky gravitas that, while over-the-top, feels totally appropriate.

 You can learn more about the life of Andy Kaufman in the 1999 biopic, Man on the Moon.
 You can also explore YouTube for the recordings of his numerous tv show guest appearances.
 (We’ve linked a few below.)
 But most excitingly, you can experience Kaufman’s legacy by enjoying any of the countless comics he influenced so greatly: Steve Martin, Jim Carrey, Sacha Baron Cohen, Robin Williams, Eric Andre, Bill Hader, Bob Zmuda, and so many more.